apostrophecms/apostrophe-documentation/index.md

 layout: "home"
 ---

-#### Apostrophe is content management system that helps you Stay On Mission.
+#### Apostrophe is content management system that helps you stay on mission.